Praveenarr/Product-task/README.md

 ** Starting the app  **

-First run npm i command in terminal
+First run npm i command in terminal...
-Then Run react app using command  ---   npm  start.
+Then Run react app using command  ---   npm  start...
 Then start the api server using the command ---   json-server --watch ./data/db.json --port 3502.